 If you’d like to share these facts, they’re all in the infographic below.

 Iceland’s coordinates on the world map are approximately 65 degrees north latitude and 19 degrees west longitude.
 A one-way flight to Iceland from London will take about three hours, while from New York City, the flight will take roughly five-and-a-half hours.

-This positioning has long made Iceland the perfect stopover for travelers and business people making the long transatlantic journey.
-The same applies to military minds looking to base themselves strategically between two vulnerable regions.
+Iceland sits almost smack in the middle between North America to its west and mainland Europe to its east.
+It’s only 186.4 miles (300 kilometers) from neighboring Greenland.
+This position has long made Iceland the perfect stopover for travelers and business people making the long transatlantic journey.
+The same applies to military personnel looking to base themselves strategically between the two regions.

-Iceland sits directly atop a pocket of molten lava known as the “Iceland Plume.”
-This plume is widely considered to have been the most significant driving factor in the formation of Iceland.
-However, alternative theories, notably that of the “Icelandic hot spot,” are similar to the volcanic activity beneath Hawaii.
+Iceland sits directly atop a pocket of molten lava known as the Iceland Plume.
+This plume is widely considered to have been the most significant factor in the formation of Iceland.
+However, alternative theories, notably that of the Icelandic hot spot, suggest Iceland was formed by volcanic activity similar to that beneath Hawaii.

 And what a spectacular landscape that has formed!
 Iceland is truly characterized by its landscapes, which are as diverse as they come, ranging from black-sand deserts to pure white glaciers.
 As you travel from region to region, you will see how these ancient and primordial forces sculpted the land’s canyons, mountainous slopes, and river gorges.

 Iceland is one of the Nordic countries, but sometimes it’s also often referred to as a Scandinavian country, even though, strictly speaking, Scandinavia only includes Norway, Sweden, and Denmark.

 Iceland’s relationship with all of these nations is great, given the historical ties between the island and these mainland countries from which Iceland’s early settlers traveled.